blotero/etho-wild/docs/configuration.md

 **Events** are instantaneous behaviors that occur at a single point in time.

 - Recorded with a single double-click
-- Have only a start time (no duration)
+- Have only a start time (no duration or endtime)
 - Examples: breathing, diving, a single contact

 ```json